 Written by Marin Mileusnic.

-Read the complete in-depth analysis on ‘Ten issues to watch in 2023‘ in the Think Tank pages of the European Parliament.
+Read the complete briefing on ‘Education policy in the National Recovery and Resilience Plans‘ in the Think Tank pages of the European Parliament.

 […] Education policy in the National Recovery and Resilience Plans […]